Blaizzy/mlx-embeddings/docs/Cask-Cookbook.md

 #### `version :latest`

-The special value `:latest` is used when
+The special value `:latest` is used when:

 * `url` does not contain any version information and there is no way to retrieve the version using a `livecheck`, or